in beta

 Inspecting the generic mapping function

-To view or edit them in the Builder Figma Plugin, when mapping your components, click on the Other Nodes section to expand the mapping function as in the screenshot below:
+To display a generic mapper function in the Builder Figma Plugin, click on the Generic Mapper section to expand the mapping function as in the screenshot below:

 Certain parts of this workflow use AI, for more information, visit How Builder Uses AI.